Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 Available extensions and technologies

-By the time this article has been written, the VS Code marketplace hosts 14.625 available extensions! (see here).
+By the time this article has been written, the VS Code marketplace hosts 14.625 available extensions! (see the VSCode marketplace).
 Before we even compare that to Eclipse Theia, we must honor this incredible success and declare VS Code as the winner in this discipline!

 However, now that Eclipse Theia supports the VS Code extension API, you can actually use VS Code extensions in Theia, too.
 There are two constraints, though: